-Shortlisted applicants will be invited to attend a virtual interview in Late May/Early June 2023.
-The interview panel will be made up of scientific and PPI reviewers, in addition to an Irish Cancer Society representative.
+Applications shortlisted will be invited to attend a virtual interview in late May 2024/ Early June 2024, likely the week beginning Monday May 27th, 2024 (this will be confirmed closer to the time).
+The interview panel will be made up of scientific and PPI reviewers, in addition to an Irish Cancer Society and an IACR representative.

-Applicants will be asked to present a summary of their project, including a response to the review panel's comments.
-This will be followed by a question and answer session.
+Applicants will be asked to present a summary of their project, including a response to the review panel's comments from full application review.
+This will be followed by a question-and-answer session.

 Applicants will be expected to demonstrate a detailed and critical understanding of their proposed project.
 The final funding decision will be co-decided by the scientific and PPI reviewers.